particle-iot/particle-workshops/content/docs/ch3.md

 ![](./images/03/twofiles.png)

 7. Now, let's make sure the Photon we want to work with is selected.
-At the bottom of the IDE you should see the text "No devices selcted".
+At the bottom of the IDE you should see the text "No devices selected".

 ![](./images/03/selectdevice.png)